google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-If you have a text editor that lets you open a project, open the __push-notification-lab/app__ folder.
-This will make it easier to stay organized.
-Otherwise, open the folder in your computer's file system.
+Open the __push-notification-lab/app__ folder in your preferred text editor.
 The __app__ folder is where you will be building the lab.

 This folder contains: